 At the time of the mandatory buyout, the Company offered the prices agreed with the Bank of Lithuania for the shares, which were the same as those paid during the non-competitive tender offers.
 The price of EUR 0.880 per share was paid for shares of ESO and the price of EUR 0.640 per share for Ignitis Gamyba shares.

 The shares of ESO and Ignitis Gamyba were bought from shareholders on the Nasdaq Vilnius Tender Offer Market in accordance with the rules of the regulated market of Nasdaq Vilnius.

-In case the shareholders did not sell their shares of ESO and Ignitis Gamyba by the end of the mandatory buyout term, Ignitis Goup, after having made payments to the deposit account of shareholders who did not sell shares, has the right to apply to court within 30 days from the end of the mandatory buyout of shares, requesting that the account managers of the shares make records on the transfer of ownership of shares to Ignitis Group.
-In the case of Ignitis Gamyba, the deadline to apply to court was 17 September (Ignitis Group has already submitted a statement to the court), in the case of ESO – the deadline is 3 December.
+In case the shareholders did not sell their shares of ESO and Ignitis Gamyba by the end of the mandatory buyout term, Ignitis Goup, after having made payments to the deposit account of shareholders who did not sell shares, has the right to apply to court within 30 days from the end of the mandatory buyout of shares, requesting that the account managers of the shares make records on the transfer of ownership of shares to Ignitis Group. which it did by submitting the relevant statements to the Vilnius District Court in the autumn of 2020.

 Information regarding the mandatory buyout of ESO and Ignitis gamyba shares

 Recommendation of 28 February 2020 to prepare for the IPO of “Ignitis Grupė“